Answers to Frequently Asked Questions (FAQs) relating to In-App Purchasing (IAP).

 - In the Testing Notes area of the Submission tab on the Amazon Apps & Games Developer Portal, describe how to perform in-app purchases for your app.

-- Q: I receive an "unknown error" message from the Amazon client instructing me to re-download my app.
-What's going on here?
+- Q1: Why do I receive an "unknown error" message from the Amazon client instructing me to re-download my app?

 - The Amazon Appstore client app crashed during the IAP purchase flow.
-To check if this is the case, force close the Amazon Appstore client app, then reopen the app to reestablish the fact that the app is valid.
+To check if this is the case, force close the Amazon Appstore client app, then reopen the app to confirm that it is valid.